- Federally Negotiated Rates

 - Industry Sponsors: From Principles for Indirect Costs to Non-Federal Awards: "For-profit entities that fund University activities are expected to provide indirect cost recovery that equals, at a minimum, the amount that would have been recovered through the application of the applicable negotiated federal indirect cost rate ("federal rate")."

-- Foundations: The FAS and SEAS Policy on Assessments on Current Use Gifts and Sponsored Awards is effective 7/1/2017.
+- Foundations: The FAS and SEAS Policy on Assessments on Current Use Gifts and Sponsored Awards became effective 7/1/2017.

 - Suppporting Documentation and tools for the FAS and SEAS Policy on Assessments on Current Use Gifts and Sponsored Awards can be found below: